Destinykami/Destinykami.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, I'm a student from Xiamen University, majoring in Computer Science and Technology.
+Hello, I'm now a master's student from Peking University, majoring in Software Engineering.

-I'm currently learning Rust and Operating Systems.
+My research interests lie at the intersection of Machine Learning and Systems, including ML system architecture, model training efficiency, and resource-aware scheduling.

 Education
 ======
+* M.S in Software Engineering, School of Software & Microelectronics, Peking University
+  Sep , 2025 - now
-* B.S in Computer Science and Technology , School of Informatics , Xiamen University
+* B.S in Computer Science and Technology, School of Informatics, Xiamen University
-  Sep , 2021 - now
+  Sep , 2021 - June , 2025